fufububu/Signature_pdf/README.md

 or run it without parameters, a window will ask them
 ![alt text](https://github.com/fufububu/Signature_pdf/blob/master/Signature_pdf3.png)

+when you press OK a window consolo will show you a work resume or a log of the errors encountered, it will closa after 5 seconds

 ![alt text](https://github.com/fufububu/Signature_pdf/blob/master/Signature_pdf4.png)

 The ouput file *Sample booklet_OK.pdf* will contain the required markers and when printed and folded the booklet spline will show numbered and scaled markers to check correct stiching as in figure: